Paw-allObo-alexaro-0/OMCtp/CONTRIBUTING.md

 ***

 Please test the Game and report any bugs you find.
 If you have suggestions for new features or improvements, please open an issue on GitHub.
+For feedback that is not a bug or feature request, please use the Discord server [https://discord.gg/KCJpuvCb4B](https://discord.gg/KCJpuvCb4B).

 ***